 Comparing Anti-Inflammatory Superfoods

-In order to compare the anti-inflammatory properties of two different foods, we must first understand how the foods actually reduce inflammation.
-Turmeric is a root, related to ginger, and is commonly used in food and cooking.
+Before we compare the anti-inflammatory properties of two different foods, we must first understand how the foods actually reduce inflammation.
+Turmeric is a root, related to ginger, and is used in food and cooking.
 Its principle anti-inflammatory compound is a curcuminoid phenol compound known as curcumin.
 Curcumin is also what gives turmeric its yellow color.

 Moringa is similar to broccoli in that it is a cruciferous vegetable and contains glucosinolates that can form isothiocyanates.
 Isothiocyanates can also be found in cruciferous vegetables like broccoli and kale.
 Isothiocyanates are readily absorbed in the body and have been well-studied in broccoli.